Hagar-Soliman/Segregation_Distortion_Mapping/README.md

 Input: a .txt list of full paths to all the bam files needed for this VCF.
 I have created a loop that can make this list for you.

-**Note:** This script DOES NOT filter the VCF and keeps multiallelic variants (i.e., does not filter to only keep biallelic sites).
+**⚠️Note:** This script DOES NOT filter the VCF and keeps multiallelic variants (i.e., does not filter to only keep biallelic sites).
 I also added two extra lines to create an index and a summary statistics file.
 The reason why this script does not do any filtering is that it can create a "raw" VCF that then can be filtered to different software depending on their requirements.